mammadu/Body-transformation-101/README.md

 ##### Increasing your TDEE

-- Having higher amounts of muscle may increase your BME - however, increasing muscle mass takes a significant amount of time
+- Having higher amounts of muscle may increase your BMR - however, increasing muscle mass takes a significant amount of time
 - Increasing your level of activity is the easiest way to increase your TDEE.
 There are a variety of ways to accomplish this
   - Use stairs instead of escalators/elevators
   - Walk to a location instead of driving